Spain Reports More Than 20,000 Coronavirus Deaths - UrduPoint

 The number of declared cases has risen to 191,726, the ministry said.
 However, the increase in infections has slowed in recent days while the number deemed cured has risen to nearly 75,000.

-Health official say Spain has passed the peak of the COVID-19 outbreak which killed up to 950 people on April 2, and the pressure has eased on hospitals.
+Health officials say Spain has passed the peak of the COVID-19 outbreak which killed up to 950 people on April 2, and pressure has eased on hospitals.

 But the toll, which covers only people who tested positive for the virus, is increasingly contested in some regions.